Updated: 06.01.21 09:11

 Only in exceptional circumstances will consideration be given to grant funding requests outside of the parameters set out in this guidance, subject to business case.
 The Council also reserves the right to vary the terms of the programme at any time, and without notice, should it be necessary to do so.

 There is a requirement for all grants made under this programme to be state aid compliant.

 Grant income received by a business is taxable therefore funding paid under this programme will be subject to tax.
 Only businesses which make an overall profit once grant income is included will be subject to tax.

 The Council and Government will not accept any deliberate manipulation or fraud.
 Any business caught falsifying their records to gain grant money will face prosecution and any funding issued will be subject to claw back, as may any grants paid in error.

 The final part of the application form is the personal declaration.
 At the start of the application process, businesses who are applying for a discretionary grant will be required to declare that they have read and understood the Guidance document.
-The declaration will confirm that they agree to abide with other obligations, including those set out at 17 above.
+The declaration will confirm that they agree to abide with other obligations, including those set out above.

 The Council does not accept any liability for any issues that may arise for businesses because of applying for, receiving, or not receiving grant payments under this programme.

 Any grants awarded are discretionary and the Council’s decision will be final.

 Enquiries about this programme can be emailed to firstname.lastname@example.org